seasketch/geoprocessing/packages/wiki-docs/gip/GIP-1-i18n.md

 * Report developers working on a geoprocessing project should not need to make sure that they keep their base translations up to date.
 They should automatically upgrade on every run of `npm install` using the `prepare` command.
 * Project translations are managed alongside base translations under `src/i18n/lang`.
 These can be edited but typically will be done via CLI commands (see use cases below).
 * When initially created, each geoprocessing project will have `base` translations installed.
+* On publish, always push all local English translations.
+For all non-english langauges, push translations if it doesn't already exist in POEditor.
+Additionally, for all languages, if there is no local project translation, fallback to base translation if it exists.
 * Prior to a reports being used for planning, UI text strings( terms) will need to get published to POEditor, translated for the relevant subset of languages, then imported back into the library.

 ### Translations Within Library Templates